DEL vs JAI Dream11, VIVO Pro Kabaddi: All You Need to Know

 Also Read:

+- LIVE PKL, VIVO Pro Kabaddi League 2022-23: Patna, U Mumba, Delhi, Jaipur, Paltan in Action in TRIPLE Header Show

-- UP vs PUN Dream11 Team Prediction Vivo Pro Kabaddi League: Captain, Vice-Captain, Playing Teams of Match 58 Between UP Yoddha vs Puneri Paltan at Shree Kanteerva Indoor Stadium, Bengaluru at 9:30 PM IST Nov 4
+- UP vs PUN Dream11 Team Prediction Vivo Pro Kabaddi League: Captain, Vice-Captain, Playing Teams of Match 58 Between UP Yoddha vs Puneri Paltan at Shree Shivchhatrapati Sports Complex, Pune at 9:30 PM IST Nov 4

 - PAT vs MUM Dream11 Team Prediction Vivo Pro Kabaddi League: Captain, Vice-Captain, Playing Teams of Match 56 Between Patna Pirates vs U Mumba at Shree Kanteerva Indoor Stadium, Bengaluru at 7:30 PM IST Nov 4 Fri